The estimated reading time for this post is 252 seconds

 Don Adams, as Maxwell Smart, holding the famous shoe phone

 I wonder if Maxwell ever used his last name in its acronym form to set goals?
-The letters broadly conform to the words:
+To me, the letters can stand for: Specific Measurable Attainable Relevant Timely.

 For example, I’m setting a goal to be more organized.
 I tend to save and store stuff thinking I may need it someday.
-“Stuff” in this regard can be described as articles, old reports and homework, and a lot of misc documents and research projects, etc., etc., etc., which are found in folders, bins, piles of paper and on my computers; clothes that no longer fit (even though I wore a sun dress the other day, having stored it for about five years thinking it would fit me again…..and it did!); and food in my pantry, cupboards, fridge and freezer that really needs to be eaten up or donated.
+“Stuff” in this regard can be described as articles, old reports and homework, and a lot of misc documents and research projects,…found in folders, bins, piles of paper and on my computers; clothes that no longer fit (even though I wore a sun dress the other day, having stored it for about five years thinking it would fit me again and it did!); and food in my pantry, cupboards, fridge and freezer that really needs to be eaten up or donated.
 Do I dare mention the garage?

 Okay, let’s relook at my goal as I need to make it SMART.